Automated deployment using GitHub actions for your DNN Extensions

-Recently though a client of mine asked that I help to setup a deployment pipeline for on of their DNN based websites, so I spent quite some time getting things figured out from a DNN perspective.
+Recently though, a client of mine asked that I help to set up a deployment pipeline for one of their DNN-based websites, so I spent quite some time getting things figured out from a DNN perspective.
 This blog post is a result of that work plus additional time spent cleaning up the process to try to come up with something useful for other DNN Developers to use in their own custom modules.

 Summary

-A quick summary before I go into a lot more details below: I’ve setup a GitHub workflow that is designed to run in a DNN module’s repository on GitHub, specifically one that is built using my DNN Templates for Visual Studio and leveraging https://github.com/cantarus/polydeploy module for remote deployment.
-The action will setup the environment so that it can grab the deploy client executable, it compiles the module in release mode to build the INSTALL zip package, it then uploads that Zip file to the website configured as the deployment target.
+A quick summary before I go into a lot more details below: I’ve set up a GitHub workflow that is designed to run in a DNN module’s repository on GitHub, specifically one that is built using my DNN Templates for Visual Studio and leveraging the https://github.com/cantarus/polydeploy module for remote deployment.
+The action will set up the environment so that it can grab the deploy client executable, compile the module in release mode to build the INSTALL zip package, and then upload that zip file to the website configured as the deployment target.

 Assumptions